cgfulton/how-to/openshift/4.6/compliance-operator.md

 * Assume the environment variable `NAMESPACE` has been exported on your local system.

-#### View Operator Availability
+#### Verify Operator Availability
 To ensure that the [compliance-operator](https://github.com/openshift/compliance-operator) is available to the cluster verify the [compliance-operator](https://github.com/openshift/compliance-operator) using the following command:
 ```bash
 oc get packagemanifests -n openshift-marketplace | grep compliance-operator
 ```

-#### View Install Modes and Channels
+#### Verify Install Modes and Channels
-View the supported install modes and channels to see namespaces tenancy supported by the operator using the following command:
+Verify the supported install modes and channels to see namespaces tenancy supported by the operator using the following command:
 ```bash
 oc describe packagemanifests compliance-operator -n openshift-marketplace
 ```